-For the 2020 reporting year, the Anesthesia Quality Institute (AQI) is not collecting or submitting Promoting Interoperability (PI) data on behalf of qualified registry or qualified clinical data registry (QCDR) participants to CMS.
+For the 2020 reporting year, the Anesthesia Quality Institute National Anesthesia Clinical Outcomes Registry (AQI NACOR) is not collecting or submitting Promoting Interoperability (PI) data on behalf of qualified registry or qualified clinical data registry (QCDR) participants to CMS.
 MIPS-Eligible Clinicians (ECs) and groups who do not qualify for a PI performance category exemption or those who are considering participating in PI regardless of an exemption should review the following steps for deciding the best path for possible PI attestation and data submission.

-If practices are submitting quality and improvement activity MIPS component data as a group to AQI AND they are required to or elect to submit PI data, they must then submit that PI data as a group via the CMS Quality Payment Program webpage or through another third-party vendor.
+If practices are submitting quality and improvement activity MIPS component data as a group to AQI NACOR and they are required to or elect to submit PI data, they must then submit that PI data as a group via the CMS Quality Payment Program webpage or through another third-party vendor.

 STEP 1: Check your MIPS Participation Status on the Quality Payment Program (QPP) website.